forthright48/website-v2/documentation.md

 1. Wrap errors with own object where possible, with human readable error field and realError field containing original error.

 1. Comment above lines

+1. In http request, make sure to "return".